tanksdude/tanks-game/README.md

 ## Contributing

-I plan on working alone for the forseeable future, possibly welcoming new stuff once the underlying code is done.
+I plan on working alone on this project, possibly welcoming new stuff once the underlying code is done.

-If you really want a change, you could submit an Issue.
+If you really want a change, you could submit an Issue on GitHub.

 Alternatively, you can fork this repository and add change all you want.